rovertronic/Mario-Builder-64/README.md

 - Non-stop stars *
 - better extended boundaries by anonymous_moose
 - water surface type patch by thecozies
-- platform displacement 2 by arthur.
+- platform displacement 2 by arthur *
 - FPS counter (use the function `print_fps(x,y)` anywhere that runs code every frame)
 - Automatic console/emulator detection.
 If emulator is detected, LODs are disabled. *
 - Rounded corners by Frame, merged by Cheezepin